-While you don’t have to already have had children to have a mommy makeover, it is important that you have no plans for pregnancy after the surgeries.
-Getting pregnant, delivering a baby and potentially breastfeeding the baby afterward can undo or alter the results from the surgery.
+While you don’t have to have already had children to have a mommy makeover, it is important that you have no plans for pregnancy after the surgeries.
+Getting pregnant, delivering a baby, and potentially breastfeeding the baby afterward can undo or alter the results of the surgery.

 Additionally, it’s vital that you have a good sense of what the surgeries performed as part of a mommy makeover can and can’t do for you.
-While having the procedures done can help you feel more confident about yourself, it’s important to keep in mind that they won’t change who you are.
+While having the procedures done can help you feel more confident about yourself, it’s important to remember that they won’t change who you are.

 It’s also important to remember that you should be the one who wants to have a mommy makeover.
 It’s not something to undergo in an effort to please other people.

 If you’re healthy and have realistic expectations about the procedures, you may be a good candidate for a mommy makeover, no matter your parental status!